A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Relaxation systems

 so that, injecting it in \eqref{eq:system_part_diff_eq} and taking the mean value over $V$, we get

 Finally, the compatibility conditions \eqref{eq:maxwellian_conditions} imply

-\begin{rem} In the relaxation problem~\eqref{eq:kin_eq}, the minimal number $J$ of discrete velocities depends on the spatial dimension of the problem.
-In particular, $J=2$ in 1D and $J=4$ in 2D.
+\begin{rem}[Minimal number of velocities] In the relaxation problem \eqref{eq:system_part_diff_eq}, the minimal number $J$ of discrete velocities depends on the spatial dimension of the problem.
+In particular, one needs to ensure -- at least -- that there is a velocity associated to each possible direction of motion.
+There are $J=2$ possible velocity directions in 1D (left, right) and $J=4$ possible directions in 2D (left, right, up, down).
 Since the computational complexity of the relaxation system is proportional to $J$, we will not consider higher values of $J$ here.
 Hence, the one-dimensional stability analysis in section~\ref{sec:stability} will be performed specifically for $J=2$, and in the experiments in section \ref{sec:results}, we will only use $J=2$ in 1D and $J=4$ in 2D.
-Finally, we stress that when choosing $J=2$ in 1D, the form of the discrete kinetic system given in equation \eqref{eq:system_part_diff_eq} coincides precisely with the relaxation system introduced by Jin and Xin in \cite{jin1995relaxation}. \end{rem}
+Finally, we stress that when choosing $J=2$ in 1D, the form of the discrete kinetic system given in equation \eqref{eq:system_part_diff_eq} coincides precisely with the relaxation system introduced by Jin and Xin in \cite{Jin1995}. \end{rem}

+\begin{rem}[Choice of $\epsi$] From equation~\eqref{eq:system_part_diff_eq_limit_long}, it is clear that the relaxation system~\eqref{eq:system_part_diff_eq} contains a modeling error that is proportional to $\epsi$.
+In our projective integration schemes, however, a finite value of $\epsi$ will need to be chosen.
+This choice will also be dictated by the numerical schemes; in particular, roundoff errors will become important as $\hydroLimit$, see section~\ref{subsec:consist}. \end{rem}